iterative/dvc.org/static/docs/user-guide/dvc-file-format.md

 can have any structure and contain any number of attributes. `"meta: string"` is also possible, it doesn't necessarily need to contain dictionary always.

-Comments can be added to the .dvc file using `# comment` syntax.
+Comments can be added to the DVC-file using `# comment` syntax.
 Comments and meta values are preserved between multiple executions of `dvc repro` and `dvc commit` commands.